 7. Avoid Mother/Baby Separation.
 Baby goes everywhere with mom–another easy one to see how it can be tainted by our culture.
 The physical contact between mom and baby maintains a constant release of hormones that keeps milk supply up and mom’s menstruation away.
 The best way I’ve discovered to do this is to make use of a traditional-style baby carrier, such as a Maya Wrap sling or Moby Wrap.

 Abiding by these guidelines, I have experienced amenorrhea for 22 months and counting with baby number 5.
-(Update–cycle resumed at 28 months when we night-weaned and got pregnant with #6 at 31 months postpartum!)
+(Update–cycle resumed at 28 months when we night-weaned and got pregnant with #6 at 31 months postpartum!
+Imagine–only 2 monthly menstrual cycle in YEARS!)
 With baby number 4, I did not follow all of these guidelines even though baby was exclusively breastfed and my cycle resumed before the first year.